top of page

 Lossless compression can make files smaller, and still allow for complete and accurate retrieval of original data — this means that there’s no loss of information through this type of compression.

-Advantages to Lossless Compression
+Advantages of Lossless Compression

 • Full original data integrity